8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

 8. Use an ad blocking DNS service

 To oversimplify a definition, Domain Name System (DNS) translates web addresses into IP addresses.
 By using a DNS service, you may be able to filter ads from YouTube by changing your location.
-This isn’t the most reliable method and may not always work because of the configuration of videos.
+This method isn’t reliable and may not always work due to the configuration of videos.

 1. Go to your device’s network settings.